-Article | Last updated: 02/12/2019 | Ministry of Foreign Affairs
+Article | Last updated: 06/07/2022 | Ministry of Foreign Affairs

-Often, women are still left on the sidelines when peace agreements are negotiated.
-There are few women facilitators and peace mediators, and few women at the negotiating table.
-Civil society has little access or influence, and there are still very few peace agreements that integrate the gender perspective and women’s rights in a satisfactory way.
+Peace agreements often lay the political and institutional foundation for a country’s future, stability and development.
+It is crucial, therefore, that peace agreements do not discriminate against any groups, but safeguard the rights and needs of all citizens.
+In many cases, women are still left on the sidelines when peace agreements are negotiated.
+There are still few women facilitators and peace mediators, and few women at the negotiating table.
+This has been confirmed by studies carried out by the Council on Foreign Relations, among others.
+Civil society has little access or influence, and there are still very few peace agreements that integrate the gender perspective and address women’s rights in a satisfactory way.

 Norway’s peace efforts

 Norway works actively to promote inclusive peace processes and agreements.
 To achieve this goal, Norway attaches importance to ensuring that all those involved in a peace process have the knowledge they need to be able to integrate the gender perspective into their work.